mars/create-react-app-buildpack/README.md

 #### HTTPS-only

-Enforce secure connections by automatically redirecting insecure requests to `https://`:
+Enforce secure connections by automatically redirecting insecure requests to **https://**, in `static.json`:

 ```json
 {